piratfm/eti-tools/README.md

 Use "--list" option to find SID's and station names of the streams inside ETI.
 The "--delay" option have to be used when you are doing offline-relaying (from the file, not from the stream).
 So in that case application will wait 24ms after each eti frame, to make pseudo-realtime streaming.

+The application also parses FIC for auto-detecting of station name and X-PAD for setting current song titles.

+Config sample:

+    [server]
+    host:       localhost
+    port:       8000
+    user:       source
+    password:   hackme

+    [channel]
+    mount:      r5_live
+    sid:        0xc228

+    [channel]
+    name:       Custom channel name2
+    mount:      r1
+    sid:        0xc221

+    [channel]
+    #stream name will be auto-detected
+    #name:       Custom channel name3
+    mount:      r6music
+    sid:        0xc22b

+In [server] section the parameters of icecast server must be setted.
+In [channel] sections at least service-id of the channel and mount-point on the icecast server must be provided.
+To get list of service-id's, use "eti_ni2http --list -i <inputfile>"